 To protect our economy, we will need a combination of tariffs, quotas, and tax incentives for our high-tech industries.
 Tariffs are taxes on imports.
 Quotas are limits on imports.
 Tax incentives for high-tech industries can take a number of forms.
 One way to stimulate high-tech would be to abolish taxes on profits of those Venture Capital companies that invest in high technology startups.

-We should understand limitations of tariffs.
+We should understand the limitations of tariffs.
 Let's consider the following example.
 Suppose, it costs $100 to manufacture a certain high-tech item in the United States.
 It will cost $20 to manufacture an identical item in China.
 To protect our manufacturers, we need to impose a tariff in the amount that will bring the price of the Chinese item at least close to the price of an American item.
 The tariff must be ($100 - $20) $80, or 400%.
-We should be aware that China might decide to dump high-tech on our market at a price below cost, with an intention to bankrupt our manufacturers and drive them out of business.
+We should be aware that China might decide to dump high-tech equipment on our market at a price below cost, with an intention to bankrupt our manufacturers and drive them out of business.
 In that case we will need to enforce strict limits on import- quotas as low as zero.

 We should drastically reduce subsidies to the agricultural sector.
 With subsidies, our agricultural commodities are artificially cheap.
 When we export subsidized agricultural goods, we in effect are subsidizing other countries.
 Do we really want to become an agricultural colony of China?
-If we want to subsidy anything, we should introduce stiff tariff on high-tech goods from China and use that money to subsidize our own Hi-Tech industries, science, and health care.
+If we want to subsidy anything, we should introduce stiff tariffs on high-tech goods from China and use that money to subsidize our own hi-tech industries, science, and health care.
 We should also gradually increase tariffs for all manufactured goods from China, not only high-tech.

 Currently we are working on a book and the content of this website is a short description of the ideas in the book.
 Please join our Forum!